 - A representative from the world of contemporary Scottish poetry, currently the poet Lesley Duncan, Poetry Editor of 'The Herald'

-- A representative of the Scottish printing industry, currently Tom Dalgleish, Director of Harveys (UK) Ltd
+- A representative of the Scottish printing industry, currently Tom Dalgleish, formerly of Macdonald Publishers and Printers

 - Callum Macdonald's widow, the poet Tessa Ransford OBE

-- The publisher of the 2011 winning pamphlet, Hamish Whyte of Mariscat Press.
+- The publisher of the 2012 winning pamphlet, Alistair Peebles of Brae Editions.

 A shortlist of pamphlets will be announced after the judging.